 Ancient rock formations

-Islamic Cairo, a UNESCO World Heritage site, holds immense value for the study of Islamic history and architecture.
+Islamic Cairo, a UNESCO World Heritage Site, holds immense value for the study of Islamic history and architecture.
 Its origin dates back to the 7th century with the establishment of the city, Fustat, by the Arabs after the Islamic conquest of Egypt.
 Gradually, it emerged into a flourishing center of Islamic culture and scholarship.
 Notable monuments such as the Sultan Hassan Mosque, the Al-Azhar Mosque, and the Citadel of Saladin display stunning Islamic architecture and preserve a living memory of Cairo's past glories.
-Islamic Cairo thus stands still today as a living monument to Egypt's golden age with its ancient mosques, madrasas, and narrow alleyways, making it a highlight of any authentic Cairo Islamic tour.
+Islamic Cairo thus stands still today as a living monument to Egypt's golden age with its ancient mosques, madrasas, and narrow alleyways, making it a highlight of any authentic Cairo Islamic tour and a key stop in Egypt classic packages.

 The Sultan Hassan Mosque, with its massive courtyard, beautiful stone carvings, and soaring minarets, is an example of the grandeur of Cairo in the 14th century.
 Once constructed by Sultan Hassan in 1359, it is known as one of the largest and most magnificent mosques in the Islamic world.